直接跳至内容部分

 Imri Jonas Merritt

-No matter what type of heat transfers being applied, you need a heat press machine to bond the transfer to the apparel.
+No matter what type of heat transfers you're applying, you need a heat press machine to bond the transfer to the apparel.
 Matching the many heat press variables like size, type, and functionality with your specific needs can feel overwhelming, so we’ve created this simple guide on how to pick a heat press.

-Setting aside the impact picking the right shirt heat press can have on your business, it’s important to remember one simple thought:
+Setting aside the impact picking the right shirt heat press can have on your business, remember one simple thought:

 All heat press machines do the same thing.
 They provide consistent heat and pressure for a specified amount of time.

-Heat presses are available in a wide range of configurations with many features, but we’ve simplified the list down to the three most important.
-In our experience, considering these features first is the best place to start.
+Heat presses come in a wide range of configurations with many features, but we’ve simplified it down to the three most important.
+In our experience, starting here is the fastest path to the right choice.

 Heat Press Platen Size Chart